-Yesterday Gonzalo talked about his improvements after four weeks wattage controlled cycle training.
+Yesterday Gonzalo talked about his improvements after four weeks of wattage controlled cycle training.
 Now I can present another rider with an even more impressive performance.

 Here is the interview:

-Today you have completed your critical power test for sprint power and anaerobic endurance after 4 weeks of training in the Power Meter Project.
+Today you have completed your critical power test for sprint power and anaerobic endurance after four weeks of training in the Power Meter Project.
 What is your reaction to your performance in these tests?

-In the 5 sec sprint I knew I would be hard pressed to touch his results since I couldn’t flex the bike as much as I might in a real road sprint.
+In the 5 sec sprint, I knew I would be hard pressed to touch his results since I couldn’t flex the bike as much as I might in a real road sprint.
 I was able to tweak my form a little and put out 955 watts which is a 20.7% gain over my previous result.

-I’m pleased with that though its not close to what I have pulled on the road.
+I’m pleased with that though it’s not close to what I have pulled on the road.

 Apply the same thinking to the 1 min test though I thought I could be more competitive.
-I focused on gutting myself and going for an all time best 60 second effort.
+I focused on gutting myself and going for an all-time best 60-second effort.

-My wife provided support by counting down in 10 sec increments so I wouldn’t have to look at the clock.
+My wife provided support by counting down in 10-sec increments so I wouldn’t have to look at the clock.

 I was able to put out 551 watts, which is an 18% increase and with my deceasing weight dropped me in at 7.9 watts/kilo better then Gonzalo’s initial effort by .2 but short of his latest effort .”

-Using Jesper’s system I am able to directly connect my efforts in training with a body system I’m working which will allow for better test results and make me a stronger cyclist.
+Using Jesper’s system, I am able to directly connect my efforts in training with a body system I’m working which will allow for better test results and make me a stronger cyclist.

 Before we know the results from your vo2max and threshold tests: What are your conclusions so far?